barryhughes/wp-plugin-changelog-parser/README.md

 $changelog = ( new Changelog_Parser( '/path/to/plugin/readme.txt' ) )->get_changelog();
 ```

 In return, you will receive an array-representation of the changelog.
-Each key is the version number and the value is an
-object with properties `date` and `entries` (which is an array of individual changelog entries).
+If the filepath is invalid, on the other hand, you'll receive an exception for your troubles—which you can catch and do stuff with.
+Assuming success, though, each key of the array is the version number and the value is an object containing properties `date` and `entries` (which will be an array of individual changelog entries).

 ```
 [